ImnIrdst/ACM-Challenge-2015/README.md

 * Mark Blind Points

 # Todos
-17. Fix Hunter Logic.
-(Only Soot Ahead Enemies & Burst Fire).
+21. Fix The Bug With The BulletHitTime.
-18. Fix Collisions.
-(Keep The Collided Player and Force them to Move in another Direction.)
+22. Keep Hunters Watching (Turning Around) on Gold Till One Of the Miners Get.
+There.
+(Hunter on Gold Until Ally Miner Comes Around.)
-19. Fix Spy Logic Code.
+23. Fix Spy Logic Code.
 (Doesn't Hide Correctly)
-20. Kill Hunter (or Player) on the Gold Strategy.
+24. Kill Hunter (or Player) on the Gold Strategy.
+(If Visible Enemies on The Gold Send Hunters).
-21. Keep Hunters Watching (Turning Around) on Gold Till One Of the Miners Get.
-There.
+25. if a free player nearer to a target reassign the target.

 # Done
 00. Create Git Repository